Sudheer0046/multi-boot-usb-ventoy/README.md

 # multi-boot-usb-ventoy
 Multi-boot USB setup using Ventoy

+**I created a multi-boot USB using Ventoy which allows installing multiple operating systems like Windows and Ubuntu from a single USB.
+I configured Ventoy, added ISO files, and tested the boot process across different systems.**

 # Multi-Boot USB Creation Using Ventoy

 This project demonstrates how to create a multi-boot USB drive that allows installation of multiple operating systems (Windows 10, Windows 11, Ubuntu) from a single USB device.